-Contaminants (Units) MCLG MCL Level Found Range of Detections Violation Sample Year Typical Source of Contaminants Inorganic Contaminants Fluoride (ppm) 4 4 0.203 N/A NO 2021 Erosion of natural deposits; Water additive which promotes strong teeth; Discharge from fertilizer and aluminum factories Arsenic (ppb) 0 10 4 3.0 - 6.8 NO 2023 Erosion of natural deposits; Runoff from orchards; Runoff from glass and electronics production wastes Residual Disinfec tants Total Chlorine (ppm) MRDLG = 4.0 MRDL = 4.0 1.2 1.0-1.2 NO 2023 Water additive used to control microbes.
-Lead and Copper Contaminants (units) Action Level (AL) Individual Results over the AL 90% of test levels were less than Violation Year Sampled Typical source of Contaminants Copper (ppm) 1.3 ppm None 0.105ppm NO 2021 Corrosion of household plumbing systems.
-0 out of 5 samples were found to have copper levels in excess of the copper action level of 1.3 ppm.
+Contaminants (Units) MCLG MCL Level Found Range of Detections Violation Sample Year Typical Source of Contaminants Inorganic Contam inants • Arsenic (ppb) 0 10 6.8 NA NO 2022 Erosion of natural deposits; Runoff from orchards; Runoff from glass and electronics production wastes Fluoride (ppm) 4.0 4.0 0.176 NA NO 2022 Erosion of natural deposits; Water additive which promotes strong teeth; Discharge from fertilizer and aluminum factories Disinfectants Total Chlorine (ppm) MRDLG= 4.0 MRDL = 4.0 1.11 0.78-1.45 NO 2023 Water additive used to control microbes Disinfectant Bypr oducts • • • • TTHM's (ppb) NA 80 8 7.9-7.9 NO 2023 Byproduct of drinking water chlorination Lead and Copper Contaminants (units) Action Level (AL) Individual Results over the AL 90% of test levels were less than Violation Year Sampled Typical source of Contaminants Lead (ppb) 15 ppb N/A < 2.0 NO 2021 Corrosion of household plumbing systems; Erosion of natural deposits 0 out of5 samples were found to have lead levels in excess of the lead action level of 15 ppb.
+Copper (ppm) 1.3 ppm NA 0.017 NO 2021 Erosion of natural deposits; Leaching from wood preservatives; Corrosion of household plumbing systems 0 out of 5 samples were found to have copper levels in excess of the copper action level of 1.3 ppm.